Drug Driving | Legal Consultations

 I have received a summons/charge sheet for drug driving what should I do?

 The first thing you should do is contact us either by phone or email.
-MB Solicitors are located at Collins Avenue, Dublin, close to DCU.
 The earlier we receive a copy of the summons/charge sheet the earlier we can assess your case to give you the best advice.